JasonLocklin/Dissertation/notes.md

 James want's the more general topic of  "Saccadic adaptation influences on perception."
 I am still looking for as much clinically relevant studies like the VSS poster I emailed David Pelisson about.
 This branch is issue #2.
 For an outline of of this paper, see 'outline.m'.

+### October 17, 2013
+Organized all S.A. papers into subfolders of the Zotero library.
+Folders are numbered to match sections in outline.
+Worked on populating outline with topics and suggested articles for those topics.
+Up to "Cerebellum" in zotero library.